 The Gas shall not contain hydrocarbons or water in the liquid state at the minimum base pressure or the pressure existing at the Receipt Point(s), if higher.

 Gatherer, at its sole discretion, may refuse to accept receipt of any Gas from Shipper not meeting the minimum quality specifications set forth above; thereafter, Shipper shall have the right to conform the Gas to the above specifications.
 If Shipper does not elect to or cannot conform the Gas to said specifications, then Gatherer may accept Gas tendered by Shipper hereunder which does not meet the above specifications, treat the same to conform to said specifications, and charge Shipper a fee for such service.
 The amount to be charged each Month and any terms and conditions pertaining thereto shall be agreed to between the Parties prior to the time Gatherer commences to treat Shipper's Gas.
-If neither Gatherer nor Shipper elects to treat the Gas to conform to the above specifications, and/or such Gas cannot be brought into conformance with the minimum quality specifications, then Gatherer may, upon thirty (30) Days prior written notice to Shipper, release from this Agreement the Well(s) from which such non-conforming Gas is produced.
+Notwithstanding the foregoing, Gatherer shall have no obligation to install treating Facilities to treat any such non-conforming Gas during the Term of this Agreement.
 Any such refusal to accept non-conforming Gas hereunder may be made known by Gatherer to Shipper by notification via Electronic Media as soon as reasonably practicable after such decision has been made by Gatherer.

-If any Gas received by Gatherer fails at any time to conform to the quality specifications set forth herein, Gatherer may refuse to accept that Gas pending correction by Shipper.
-Nothing herein shall obligate Gatherer to install treating Facilities during the Term of this Agreement; however, Gatherer and Shipper may mutually agree to a fee to reimburse Gatherer for any treating Facilities that are installed.
 Gatherer may elect, at its sole discretion, to accept Gas that fails to meet the specifications of this Article for a limited period of time.
 Gatherer’s acceptance of such non-conforming Gas shall not constitute a waiver by Gatherer of any quality specifications set forth in this Article with respect to any other Receipt or Delivery of Shipper’s Gas.

 ARTICLE XIII - ELECTRONIC MEDIA

-Gatherer may make available for use by Shipper Electronic Media to facilitate access to information; to provide or exchange information concerning nominations, approvals and/or confirmations; and to provide information concerning Gas quality, allocations, FL&U, Receipt and/or Delivery Point(s), Capacity and/or other kinds of information.
+Gatherer may, at its option, make available for use by Shipper Electronic Media to facilitate access to information; to provide or exchange information concerning nominations, approvals and/or confirmations; and to provide information concerning Gas quality, allocations, FL&U, Receipt and/or Delivery Point(s), Capacity and/or other kinds of information.
 Shipper may be required to enter into a separate System Agreement that contains confidentiality and licensing provisions to utilize such Electronic Media.

 ARTICLE XIV - UNAUTHORIZED GAS